RexMortem/C_Course-The_Cequel/README.md

 The C Course is a 4-week long course on the basics of C Programming made by UWCS (University of Warwick Computing Society).

-You can find out more about the society at [our website](https://uwcs.co.uk).
+You can find out more about the society at [their website](https://uwcs.co.uk).

 ## How to use this repository